anza-xyz/agave/quic-datagram/README.md

 and tests).

 **Handshake-level DoS (junk packets, spoofed-IP flood, real-IP flood).**
+IPv6 and multicast sources are dropped outright.
 Before spending any TLS-handshake CPU the inbound loop charges one token to a global `TokenBucket` (shared across all source IPs).
 On exhaustion the inbound is silently `ignore()`d (no reply, no close).
-IPv6 and multicast sources are dropped outright.
-Spoofed-IP packets cannot complete the QUIC crypto handshake so their further impact is limited.
-There is no QUIC RETRY or per-IP throttling yet.
-These hardening features should be considered.
+Spoofed-IP packets cannot complete the QUIC crypto handshake, so an attacker cannot use them to occupy connection-table slots or reach ingress.
+The bucket is global and protects the existing connections only.

 **Unauthorized connections / identity spoofing.**
 The peer's cert must yield a valid ed25519 pubkey.
 The client checks that